Kaon CP violation and neutron EDM in the minimal left-right symmetric model: Numerical analysis

 {\bf Case of $\C$.} Because the phases are free parameters, the LRSM contribution to both $\eps'$ and $d_n$ can be made vanishing by appropriate tuning.
-Correspondingly, in \fig{fig:scatter_C} the dots populate the gray band no matter how low $M_{W_R}$ is; as a result, no bound on $M_{W_R}$ can be placed in the \SM scenario.
+Correspondingly, in \fig{fig:scatter_C} the dots populate the gray band around zero no matter how low $M_{W_R}$ is.
+As a result, no bound on $M_{W_R}$ can be placed in the \SM scenario.

 In the \NP scenario instead, because one requires a sizeable contribution of the LRSM to $\eps'$, an upper bound on $M_{W_R}$ appears.
 Its size clearly depends on $t_\b$.
-For instance, for large $t_\b\simeq 0.5$, near its perturbativity limit (right frame in \fig{fig:scatter_C}), one sees that $W_R$ must be lighter than $115\,\TeV$, while for $t_\b=0.025$, $W_R < 30\,\TeV$ is required (left frame).
+For instance, for large $t_\b\simeq 0.5$, near its perturbativity limit (right frame in \fig{fig:scatter_C}), one sees that $W_R$ must be lighter than $115\,\TeV$, while for $t_\b=0.025$, $M_{W_R} < 30\,\TeV$ is required (left frame).

-One also notices that the correlation between $\eps'$ and $d_n$ is sharper for $W_R$ lighter than $\sim 30$ TeV (left frame).
-In this regime due to the $\eps_K$ constraint $\t_s-\t_d$ has to be small (modulo $\pi$).
-Then the dominant first lines in \eq{eq:dnC} and \eq{eq:hep} depend on the same phase combination and are thus confined in a tiny strip (left frame).
+One also notices that the correlation between $\eps'$ and $d_n$ is sharper (thinner band) for $W_R$ lighter than $\sim 30$ TeV and small $t_\b$ (left frame).
+In this regime due to the $\eps_K$ constraint $\t_s-\t_d$ has to be small (modulo $\pi$); the dominant first lines in Eqs.~(\ref{eq:dnC}) and (\ref{eq:hep}) depend on the same phase combination and are thus confined in a tiny strip.
 This correlation is progressively absent in the large $t_\b$ regime (right frame) because there $W_R$ is much heavier and the $\eps$ constraint becomes less effective.

 In any case, since the free phases as well as $\a$ are at present not directly tested by other observations, it is convenient to marginalize over them and show the resulting upper bound on $M_{W_R}$ correlated with $t_\b$.
-This is depicted in \fig{fig:masterC}, where the upper bound on $M_{W_R}$ in the \NP scenario is seen to range from less than 10\,\TeV\ (for $t_\b\sim 10^{-3}$) up to 100\,\TeV\ (for maximal $t_\b$).
+This is depicted in \fig{fig:masterC}, where the upper bound on $M_{W_R}$ in the \NP scenario is seen to range from less than 10\,\TeV\ (for $t_\b\sim 10^{-3}$) up to more than 100\,\TeV\ (for large $t_\b$).

 In \fig{fig:masterC} we also show the effect of tightening the constraint on $d_n$ to $<0.03$, in view of the future experiments.
 One can conclude that when this bound will be reached, the LRSM contribution to $\eps'$ can take place only for somewhat large $t_\b\gtrsim 0.1$.